Minneapolis rejects policing overhaul, CNN projects – KION546

 By Gregory Krieg, Omar Jimenez and Peter Nickeas, CNN

-Voters in Minneapolis rejected a ballot measure to overhaul policing that was drafted in the wake of George Floyd’s murder by a police officer and as Black Lives Matter protests seized the country — but went to voters amid rising concerns about crime.
+Voters in the city rejected a ballot measure to overhaul policing drafted amid the national fury over George Floyd’s murder by a police officer but that went to voters as rising concerns about gun violence drained energy from the protest movement that had launched it.

 CNN on Tuesday projected that Minneapolis Question 2 had failed.
 The measure would have given the city council oversight of a new Department of Public Safety and done away with a requirement to employ a minimum number of police officers tied to the city’s population.

-The status quo-affirming result is a major setback for the movement to fundamentally reduce or eliminate the role of police in America.
-Opponents of calls to “defund the police” will point to the vote as fresh evidence that the backlash to police abuse that fueled last year’s protests, which followed the murder of Floyd by then-Minneapolis police officer Derek Chauvin, has run up against a countervailing wall of concern over public safety.
+The status quo-affirming result is a setback for efforts to fundamentally reduce or eliminate the role of police in America.
+Opponents of calls to “defund the police” will point to the vote as fresh evidence that the backlash to police abuse that fueled last year’s protests, which followed the killing of Floyd by then-Minneapolis police officer Derek Chauvin, has run up against a countervailing wall of concern over public safety and waning support from early allies of the push for more radical change.

+Minneapolis City Councilmember Phillipe Cunningham, who spearheaded a similar ballot initiative, called the results “really unfortunate.”

+“We have just seen a clear backlash to progress in our city,” Cunningham said.

 The question of whether to do away with the Minneapolis Police Department and replace it with a Department of Public Safety resulted from a petition drive following Floyd’s murder.

-Note: This story has been updated with additional reporting Tuesday.